akumina/AkuminaDev/docs/Site-Deployer-Overview.md

 * Deploy for Azure Dev Ops (CICD) environment

 ## Overview
-Use this document as a base to configure, development and deployment of Akumina SharePoint Site Artifacts and Configurations.
+Use this document as a reference for configuring, developing, and deploying Akumina SharePoint Site Artifacts and Configurations.
+It will guide you through the process of setting up a new Azure AD (AAD) app (if this is your first time) or updating an existing AAD app for Site Deployer.
+Additionally, you'll learn how to leverage the Application ID URI as a custom scope for the CI/CD flow.

 ## Runtime